uqlibrary/fez-frontend/README.md

 1. When testing dropdown boxes/lists (for example, with the `AutoCompleteAsynchronousField` component), your tests must ensure focus is in the target component before you attempt to change the contents of the input (`fireEvent.change()`), otherwise the expected popup window of options _will not appear_.
 1. By default, the MUI5 `ToolTips` component no longer uses a title attribute to hold the wrapped component's tooltip text.
 Instead the `aria-label` attribute is used, and tests need to be updated to reflect this.
 This behaviour can be changed by including the `describeChild`, however be aware of potential [accessibility issues](https://mui.com/material-ui/react-tooltip/#accessibility).
-Note also that there are some elements that can not have `aria-label` as an attribute (see https://github.com/dequelabs/axe-core/issues/3205), and as such you may encounter Cypress Axe failures if you _do not_ use the `describeChild` attribute.
+Note also that there are some elements that can not have `aria-label` as an attribute (see https://github.com/dequelabs/axe-core/issues/3205), and as such you may encounter Playwright Axe failures if you _do not_ use the `describeChild` attribute.
-1. Cypress tests that look to enter text in to a multiline text field (i.e HMTL `TextArea`) may fail due to MUI5 inserting _two_ `TextArea` elements for each use of `<TextField multiline>`.
+1. Playwright tests that look to enter text in to a multiline text field (i.e HMTL `TextArea`) may fail due to MUI5 inserting _two_ `TextArea` elements for each use of `<TextField multiline>`.
 Your tests should pick the first instance of the TextArea element for testing.
 No official information on this behaviour could be found at time of writing.
 1. `MyEditorialAppointments` component adds a custom `DatePicker` bar with a 'Current year' button.
 In MUI4 clicking this button would automatically clause the calendar popup, however in MUI5 this is no longer the case.

 ### Tests that could not be fixed